orangejuice/blog/data/activity/book-午夜的沉默-2010/record.en.md

 ---
-title: Midnight Silence
+title: Silence of the Midnight
-slug: midnight-silence
 category: book
 status: todo
 rating: 0